rustamlatypov/cpu-matrix-multiplication/README.md

 This memory layout enables the efficient use of the outer product.
 Using the first four rows of A and the first column of horizontal vectors of B, a 4x4=16 sized block of C can be accumulated using the outer product.
 This block can then be copied to the the left top corner of C. Similarly, any 16 sized block of C can be computed by scanning the correct rows of A and the correct column of horizontal vectors of B.

 Following the same logic, even 8x8=64 or 12x12=144 sized blocks can be used.
 The block size controls the tradoff between register/L1/L2/L3 reuse.
-Experimentation showed that a 64 sized block is optimal for this platform.
+The best performance for this platform was observed with a 64 sized block.

 Tiling is coded in as `na` and `nb` parameters.
 However, lower performace with large matrices was observed with this technique and thus not used.